baubels/hnns/README.md

-# hnns
+# Harmonic Networks: Deep Translation and Rotation Equivariance

-Harmonic Neural networks implementation in tensorflow
+I implement this paper in Tensorflow.